Mid North Weather

 Monday Slight (20%) chance of a shower in the morning.
 The chance of a thunderstorm this morning.
 Sunny afternoon.
 Winds W 25 to 40 km/h turning SW 30 to 45 km/h during the morning then decreasing to 15 to 25 km/h in the evening.
 Daytime maximum temperatures in the low to mid 20s.

-Friday Mostly sunny.
-The chance of a thunderstorm in the afternoon.
-Light winds becoming W/NW 15 to 25 km/h during the morning then turning S/SW 15 to 20 km/h during the afternoon.
+Wednesday Mostly sunny morning.
+Medium (40%) chance of showers in the afternoon and evening.
+Light winds becoming W 20 to 30 km/h during the morning then tending SW 25 to 30 km/h during the afternoon.

 Thursday Partly cloudy.
 Slight (20%) chance of a shower in the west.
 Winds S/SW 20 to 30 km/h tending S/SE 15 to 20 km/h during the evening.

 Mid North Weather Forecasts